Application for August 2024 intake is open from 1 November 2023 – 31 Jan 2024.Download Brochure

 Fee Payment Schedule

-The tuition fee is payable on an instalment basis.
-The payment schedule (both full-time and part-time) are as follows:
+The tuition fee is payable on an instalment basis, across two semesters for full-time students, and three semesters for part-time students.

 Miscellaneous fees are applicable to both local and international students.
 Please click here for the updated fees.